fastai/fastpages/README.md

 ## Setup Instructions

 1. Generate a copy of this repo by clicking [on this link](https://github.com/fastai/fastpages/generate).
 Make sure to sign in to your account, or you will see a 404 error.
-Furthermore, **do not check the `include all branches` checkbox**.
 Name your repo anything you like **except** {your-username}.github.io.

 2. **GitHub Actions will automatically open a PR** on your new repository ~ 30 seconds after the copy is created.
 Follow the instructions in that PR to continue.

 >If you are not seeing a PR, please make sure you have third party actions enabled in your organization: **Settings -> Actions -> Actions Permissions -> Enable local and third party Actions for this repository**

 For a live walk-through of the setup steps (with some additional tips) see this [video tutorial of setting up a fastpages blog](https://youtu.be/L0boq3zqazI) by Abdul Majed.

-3. You can create content in the `_posts`, `_notebooks`, or `_word` folders.
-See examples of files that are in those folders in this repo to see examples of how to structure content.
-The most important thing to consider is front matter, which is discussed further below:

 ## Customizing Blog Posts With Front Matter